 Not a lot of activity was happening so we decided to stop watching the sheets for a bit and begun looking around.
 The first thing we noticed was the huge number of shining eyes on the ground!
 On closer inspection, we found many spiders were coming out of their burrows and scurrying across the path.
 We also found some wonderful ants and beetles as well just wandering around.

-After a while, we began to notice a number of moths and other small invertebrates appear on the sheets.
-Seamus Doherty had a large handheld torch pointed directly at a white sheet (1.5 x 1.5 m).
+After a while, we begun to notice a number of moths and other small invertebrates appear on the sheets.
+Seamus Doherty had a large hand held torch pointed directly at a white sheet (1.5 x 1.5 m).
 Unfortunately, it was made of polyester which is apparently less effective than cotton.
-Luckily, I had a cotton blend white bed sheet with me and a very bright LED lamp.
+Luckily, I had a cotton blend white bed sheet with me, and a very bright LED lamp.
 This appeared to be the most effective setup.